-Mahalanobis Distance Matching (MDM) is an econometric approach used to create untreated control groups that are statistically comparable to the treated groups.
-The distribution of observed characteristics between treated and untreated units is achieved by balancing covariates across the two groups.
-MDM pairs units based on the Mahalanobis distance, which accounts for the covariance structure of the covariates rather than relying on simple Euclidean distance.
-The Mahalanobis distance adjusts for differences in scale across covariates by using a scaling matrix derived from the sample covariance matrix, ensuring that matched pairs have comparable distributions of covariates.
-This method matches units directly on the covariate space, resulting in closely aligned covariate values for treated and control units, thus improving the overall balance in the matched sample.
+Mahalanobis Distance Matching (MDM) and Propensity Score Matching (PSM) are econometric techniques used to construct control groups that are statistically comparable to treated groups.
+These methods aim to achieve covariate balance, ensuring that the distribution of observed covariates is similar between treated and control units.
+MDM pairs units based on the Mahalanobis distance, a measure that considers the scale-free Euclidean distance between covariate values, ensuring that matched pairs have similar covariate distributions.
+For two units to have a Mahalanobis distance of zero, their covariate values must be identical; the greater the distance, the more dissimilar the covariate values.
+This method directly matches on the covariate space, resulting in closely aligned covariate values for treated and control units, thus enhancing the overall balance in the matched sample.